Greek Dance

 Facilities Manager

 Roberto Jaquez is the parish "go-to person" for all operational needs.
 He has worked for the parish for over 20 years and became our facilities manager in 2018.
 Roberto loves his job and the parish.
 He can be found at the church almost all hours of the day and night, while also being the primary caretaker for his father.
 Roberto was born in Mexico and came to the United States in 1989, where he attended Laney College in Oakland, CA. In his spare time, he enjoys spending time with his big, loving family, going on long hikes, and to the movies.
-He's a big fan of the Dallas Cowboys, dogs, and Ron Burgandy.
+He's a big fan of the Dallas Cowboys, dogs, and Ron Burgundy.

 Father Niko Bekris